Have you ever bought an item then realized, a week later, that the price has dropped?

 Use Your Credit Card Price Protection Service

 Credit cards are awesome.
-Price protection is one of the awesome services that some credit cards may offer you.
-Depending on which program you have, the benefit may work differently.
+Price protection is one of the amazing services that a few rare credit cards may offer you.
+Sadly, it isn’t as prevalent as it used to be.

-Some credit cards will automatically credit your account if they find a lower price within a certain number of days after your purchase.
+Some credit cards will automatically credit your account if they find a lower price for a registered item within a certain number of days after your purchase.
 Other credit cards will require you to submit information on the lower advertised price you personally found.

-Regardless of how your particular program works, make sure you learn about the details and get your money back whenever you find a lower price within the time period.
+Regardless of how your particular program works, make sure you learn about the details.
+Then, get your money back whenever you find a lower price within the time period.

 Return The Item And Purchase It Again

 If you didn’t make your purchase on a credit card, then you can try out this money saving trick.
-Simply return the item you bought to the store and purchase it again at the lower price.
+Simply return the item you bought to the store and purchase a new version of the same item again at the lower price.

 Ask The Vendor For The Price Difference

-We personally asked the vendor for a refund for the price difference for our new camera.
-All you have to do is ask!
-There is no guarantee this will work but it never hurts to ask.
+When the price dropped at the store we bought our camera, we decided to ask the vendor for a refund for the price difference for our new camera.
+All you have to do is ask.
+There is no guarantee this will work but it never hurts to try.

 The vendor was very reasonable and awarded us an in-store credit for the price difference.
 While we would have preferred a refund, something is better than nothing at all.

-Regardless of how you go about trying to get a refund for the new price difference, you should try!
-It never hurts to try to get some extra money back, especially if the difference is significant like our case with our new camera.
+Regardless of how you go about trying to get a refund for the new price difference, you should try.
+It never hurts to attempt to get some extra money back, especially if the difference is significant like our case with our new camera.

 What do you think about these ways to get money back after a price drops on a recent purchase?
 Do you have any other methods you try?